ros/catkin/doc/dev_guide/sketch.rst

    2. sets package-wide destination variables for usage by the user
    3. sets global variable ${PROJECT_NAME}_DIR
    4. evaluates arguments to catkin_package()
-   5. generates files in buildspace and build folder
+   5. generates files in devel space and build folder

-    a. buildspace is a folder mimicking an installation
+    a. devel space is a folder mimicking an installation

      1. generates a manifest.xml file for rosbuild backwards compatibility
      2. generates .pc, XXXConfig.cmake, Config-version.cmake, ... files